youyanggu/covid19_projections/path-to-herd-immunity.md

 * [Questions?
 Comments?
 Feedback?](#questions-comments-feedback)

 ## Summary
-- We believe COVID-19 herd immunity (>60% of population immune) will be reached in the US by summer 2021 (Jul-Sep 2021).
+- We believe COVID-19 herd immunity (>60% of population immune) will be reached in the US by summer 2021 (Jun-Aug 2021).
 - At the time herd immunity is reached, roughly half of the immunity will be achieved via natural infection, and the other half will be achieved via vaccination.
 - New COVID-19 infections may become negligible before herd immunity is reached.
 Our current best estimate of when daily community transmissions will drop below 1,000 per day is early summer 2021 (Jun-Aug 2021).
-- Summarizing the above findings, our best estimate of a complete "return to normal" in the US is summer 2021 (Jul-Aug 2021).
+- Summarizing the above findings, our best estimate of a complete "return to normal" in the US is mid to late summer 2021 (Jul-Sep 2021).
-- We estimate around 30% of the US population (~100 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
-That is an additional 40M (12%) since mid-December 2020.
+- We estimate around one-third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
+That is an additional 40 million infections since mid-December 2020.
 This translates to a final US COVID-19 death toll of roughly 500,000 (+/-100k) reported deaths, or ~200,000 additional deaths since mid-December 2020.
 {% include iframe_vaccination.html %}
 [Back to Top](#top)